Ph.D. Exercise Physiology, Kent State University, Kent, OH 2002

 - pedagogical aspects of exercise science

-Dr. Mullins’ is very physically active.
-She has an extensive history in competitive athletics and continues to compete and participate in many sports.
+Dr. Mullins’ is has an extensive history in competitive athletics and continues to compete and participate in many sports.
 She has competed nationally and intercollegiately in gymnastics, and is a 2012 inductee into the University of New Hampshire Athletic Hall of Fame for gymnastics.
-She has competed at either state or local levels in tennis, cross-country running, golf, and bowling, and she also enjoys hiking, rock climbing, dancing, slalom water skiing, resistance training...
-Most recently, Dr. Mullins has been getting her competitive 'fix' through training for and competing in sprint triathlons and obstacle course challenge events, and is enjoying helping others learn about and train for these athletic experiences.
-She has recently published an article on obstacle course training and competition...
-Check it out below!
-Give a race a try!
+In the past five years, she has competed in 22 sprint triathlons, 16 running races, 10 obstacle course challenges, one Marine fitness challenge, one biathlon, and one bike race.
+She has competed at either state or local levels in tennis, cross-country running, golf, and bowling, and she also enjoys hiking, rock climbing, resistance training, dancing, slalom water skiing...
+She loves both the personal challenges involved in training for various events, and the rewards of helping others learn about and train optimally for their athletic endeavors.
+She has recently published an article on obstacle course training and competition... check it out below and give a race a try!

 - Mullins NM.
 (2012).
 Obstacle Course Challenges: History, Popularity, Performance Demands, Effective Training, and Course Design.
 JEPonline, 15(2), 100-128.